Benjamin-Dobell/libopenddl/README.md

-libopenddl is a series of Glass Echidna developed open-source libraries that parse and compose [Terathon's OpenDDL](http://www.openddl.org) data exchange format.
+libopenddl is a series open-source libraries, developed by Glass Echidna Pty Ltd, that parse and compose [Terathon's OpenDDL](http://www.openddl.org) data exchange format.

 Java Library
 =====
-_TODO_
+The Java library is a work-in-progress but is currently reasonably functional for parsing OpenDDL.
+Whilst composition technically works also there is a bit of API work required to ensure doing so is feasible.

 Objective-C Library
 =====